-Goal # Description

-2 Supportive Environment

-Institute inclusive environments where students, families, and staff feel sage and welcomed and are supported to attain goals based on high expectations.

-An explanation of why the LEA has developed this goal.

-This goal supports our vision, mission, and student needs identified as part of our strategic action planning process engaged in prior to the LCAP 2021-24 cycle.
-Our stakeholder groups identified the importance of the following areas when considering the development of learning goal with a focus on the whole child:

-- 1. Increase percentage of students that report a sense of safety and school connectedness as measured by California Healthy Kids Survey or District Safety and School Connectedness survey data - 2.
-Decrease Pupil Suspension and Expulsion rates as measured by suspension rates and expulsion rates - 3.
-Improve district attendance rate - 4.
-Decrease chronic absenteeism - 5.
-Increase the percent of students meeting the Physical Fitness Test - 6.
-Maintain or increase the support for mental health services and counseling services - 7.
-Provide supplemental and intensified supports to student who require more academic, behavioral, and/or emotional support (MTSS)
+Goal # Description 2 Supportive Environment Institute inclusive environments where students, families, and staff feel sage and welcomed and are supported to attain goals based on high expectations.
+An explanation o f why the LEA has developed this goal.
+LCAP 2021-24 c ts our vision, mission, and student needs identified as part of our strategic action planning process engaged in prior to the ycle.
+Our stakeholder groups identified the importance of the following areas when considering the development of learning on the whole child: · entage of students that report a sense of safety and school connectedness as measured by California Healthy Kids Survey and School Connectedness survey data 2.
+Decrease Pup il Suspension and Expulsion rates as measured by suspension rates and expulsion rates 3.
+Improve distri ct attendance rate 4.
+Decrease chro onic absenteeism 5.
+Increase the p percent of students meeting the Physical Fitness Test 6.
+Maintain or in 6.
+Maintain or increase the support for mental health services and counseling services 7.
+Provide suppl emental and intensified supports to student who require more academic, behavioral, and/or emotional support (MTSS)